 - Default menu options: - Open FortiClient - · Shut down FortiClient - Dynamic menu options, depending on configuration: - Connect to a configured IPsec VPN or SSL VPN connection - Display the AV scan window (if a scheduled scan is currently running) - Display the Vulnerability Scan window (if a vulnerability scan is running)

-If you hover the mouse cursor over the FortiTray icon, you will receive various notifications including the version, AV signature, and AV engine.
+If you hover the cursor over the FortiTray icon, you can view the FortiClient version, AV signature version, and AV engine version.

 When the configuration is locked, the option to shut down FortiClient from FortiTray is grayed out.